-Campsite is like one of the other useful no-coding tools to build your own website, but it’s much simpler and aimed at Instagram users.
+Campsite is a useful no-coding tool to build your own website, that’s simple and aimed at Instagram users.
 Most importantly, Campsite makes it easy to edit your page so you can keep adding and deleting links whenever you want.

 Instagram doesn’t allow retweets, so the only real way to find other users you might like is through the Discover tab.
 But to get featured in that, you need to have more hashtags in your post.

 There are a bunch of methods to find the best hashtags for more likes and followers.
 But the simplest is through two of these cool apps: TagsDock and Magnify.
 These apps track the trending tags for any topic you are interested in posting about, and will suggest the ones people are searching for or seeing.
 Tap to copy, tap to paste, it couldn’t be simpler.

 Magnify goes one step further as its smart AI “looks” at your photo and identifies the best hashtags for it.
 So you aren’t choosing the topic, Magnify is doing it for you.